Rosslyn Academy: Fine arts and sports

 The school is also now known for its strong fine arts and sports programs.
 The Rosslyn Eagles consistently place among the top of their leagues in both men's and women's varsity and junior varsity sports.
-The inter-schools athletic program includes men's and women's football (soccer), basketball, volleyball, field hockey, rugby, tennis, and swimming.
+The inter-schools athletic program includes men's and women's football (soccer), basketball, volleyball, field hockey, rugby, tennis, water polo and swimming.
 The Eagles' traditional rivals are the other large international schools in Kenya, namely the Rift Valley Academy Buffalos and the International School of Kenya Lions.

 Advanced Placement (AP) Program

 Rosslyn offers Advanced Placement (AP) courses in High School.
 These courses include, among others: 2D Studio Art, Art History, Biology, Calculus AB, Chemistry, English Language, English Literature, European History, French, Physics C: Mechanics, Microeconomics, Psychology, Spanish, Statistics, US History and World History.

 In 2020 well over 100 students took at least one AP exam.
 Of that number, 89% scored at least a “3”.
 Due to other credit requirements, the majority of students will begin taking AP classes as 10th or 11th grade students.
 The pass rate for Rosslyn students is historically in the 85th percentile or above (compared to the global average that is typically in the 60th percentile).